Serega200010/Simple_tasks/README.md

 The program complex includes:

-Some diffusion models, modelling different types of random process Monte-Carlo engine to generate ways of variable Realisation of Option Hedger and option pricer
+-Some diffusion models, modelling different types of random process -Monte-Carlo engine to generate ways of variable -Realisation of Option Hedger and option pricer
-The Grid way of Black–Scholes Option Pricing Model modelling Set of testers
+-The Grid way of Black–Scholes Option Pricing Model modelling -Set of testers